Holiday houses in Paynesville

 On the southwestern side of town, Sunset Cove is a great place for a paddle or perhaps a relaxing picnic.
 Sunset Cove is also the start of a scenic walking track that takes you along the water to the end of Newlands Drive, which meets the Esplanade, Paynesville’s dining hub.

-Top things to do in Paynesville
+What are the top things to do in Paynesville?

 Explore Mitchell River National Park